 Noam Chomsky has called the November election in the US the most important election in human history, and I agree.
 It's not just our fragile, would-be democracy here in the US that is at stake here, or the various groups that Trump is hurting—it’s the whole world and indeed all living beings.
 Human history is full of tyrants, authoritarian regimes, genocides, and wars that have come and gone.
 What's different this time is that we have catastrophic climate change and nuclear weapons in the mix.
 As Chomsky put it, "Four more years of Trump's climate and nuclear policies might simply doom the human species.
 We don’t have a lot of time to deal with the environmental crisis."

-So I want to urge those progressive voters who don’t plan to vote for Biden because they think there is no real difference between Biden and Trump to re-think this.
-I want them to consider carefully the very real differences that DO exist between Biden and Trump, and to consider the power and importance of who sits on the Supreme Court, or who gets those lifetime appointments to the federal benches, and the very real differences that this alone will make for decades to come in how we are able to approach climate change, healthcare, corporate power, and the myriad issues of social and economic justice, including women's reproductive choices, LGBTQI civil rights, criminal justice and immigration reform, and moving towards a world free of racism and sexism.
-There IS a significant difference between Biden and Trump, and it matters!
+So I want to urge those progressive voters who don’t plan to vote for Biden because they think there is no real difference between Biden and Trump to re-think this and to consider the power and importance of who sits on the Supreme Court, or who gets those lifetime appointments to the federal benches, and the very real differences that this alone will make for decades to come in how we are able to approach climate change, healthcare, corporate power, and the myriad issues of social and economic justice, including women's reproductive choices, LGBTQI civil rights, criminal justice and immigration reform, and moving towards a world free of racism and sexism.
 Please don’t let the perfect be the enemy of the good.